 - 8.1 Members have a duty to treat members of the public, each other, and staff with respect and dignity and without abuse, bullying or intimidation; - 8.2 Members have a duty to ensure that the Municipality's work environment is safe and free from discrimination and harassment; - 8.3 Members are to recognize that Employees serve Council, and work for the Municipality under the direction of the Chief Administrative Officer.
 Council directs Employees through its decisions as recorded in the minutes and resolutions of Council.
-The role of Employees is to provide advice and services that are based on political neutrality, objectivity, and professional judgement, which may not necessarily reflect the opinion or position of any single Member.
-Members have no individual capacity to direct Employees to perform specific functions. - 8.4 Inquiries of Employees from Members should be directed to the Chief Administrative Officer, or the appropriate Director. - 8.5 No Member shall compel Employees to engage in partisan political activities or be subjected to threats, discipline, or discrimination for refusing to engage in any such activity. - 8.6 Members shall show respect for the professional capacities of Municipal Employees.
+The role of Employees is to provide advice and services that are based on political neutrality, objectivity, and professional judgment, which may not necessarily reflect the opinion or position of any single Member.
+Members have no individual capacity to direct Employees to perform specific functions. - 8.4 Inquiries of Employees from Members should be directed to the Chief Administrative Officer, or the appropriate Department Head. - 8.5 No Member shall compel Employees to engage in partisan political activities or be subjected to threats, discipline, or discrimination for refusing to engage in any such activity. - 8.6 Members shall show respect for the professional capacities of Municipal Employees.
 Some Employees have professional credentials, which create separate legal and ethical obligations for those Employees.
 Members shall refrain from any conduct which may deter, interfere, or unduly influence Employees in such a manner as to result in them violating their professional, legal, or ethical obligations. - 8.7 Certain Employees hold positions within the administration of justice.
 Members shall refrain from making requests or statements or otherwise taking action which may be construed as an attempt to influence the independence of staff working within the administration of justice.

-INPROPER USE OF INFLUENCE
+PART 9: IMPROPER USE OF INFLUENCE

-- 9.1 No Member shall use their office to seek to influence any decision made, or to be made, by Council to the Member's private advantage or to the advantage of another person. - 9.2 No Member shall use their office to seek to influence or interfere with the administration or enforcement of the municipal regulatory by-laws or other laws enforced by the Municipality.
-Notwithstanding the foregoing, it is recognized that Members of Council may in good faith raise the concerns of residents with municipal employees for the purpose of determining if those concerns can be resolved, having due regard for the public interest in fair and impartial by-law enforcement. - 9.3 All applicants for municipal positions shall have an equal opportunity to obtain such employment.
-No Member shall use their office to seek to influence the hiring of specific individuals for any position within the Municipality. - 9.4 Nothing in this Section prohibits a Member from providing a reference for an applicant for any position within the Municipality, or offering their opinions, and voting on any decision to hire a Chief Administrative Officer. - 9.5 No Member shall support any cause or third party using the Municipality's corporate logo or letterhead in any communication intended to solicit funds without a vote or resolution of Council.
+9.1 No Member shall use his or her office to seek to influence any decision made, or to be made, by Council to the Member's private advantage or to the advantage of another person.

+- 9.2 No Member shall use his or her office to seek to influence or interfere with the administration or enforcement of the Municipal regulatory By-Laws or other laws enforced by the Municipality.
+Notwithstanding the foregoing, it is recognized that Members of Council may in good faith raise the concerns of residents with municipal employees for the purpose of determining if those concerns can be resolved, having due regard for the public interest in fair and impartial By-Law enforcement. - 9.3 All applicants for municipal positions shall have an equal opportunity to obtain such employment.
+No Member shall use his or her office to seek to influence the hiring of specific individuals for any position within the Municipality. - 9.4 Nothing in this Section prohibits a Member from providing a reference for an applicant for any position within the Municipality, or offering his or her opinions, and voting on any decision to hire a Chief Administrative Officer. - 9.5 No Member shall support any cause or third party using the Municipality's corporate logo or letterhead in any communication intended to solicit funds without a vote or resolution of Council.

-CONFIDENTIAL INFORMATION
+PART 10: CONFIDENTIAL INFORMATION